Browns can cap 2020 turnaround with win over rival Steelers

 But 2020’s many twists have changed that.

-”That is so far in our rearview mirror that we can’t see it,” said Steelers coach Mike Tomlin.
+”That is so far in our rearview mirror that we can’t see it,” said Steelers coach Mike Tomlin, also expected to give league sacks leader T.J.
+Watt the day off.

 For Browns coach Kevin Stefanski, Sunday’s game will cap another turbulent week in his first season on the job.
 After putting together a game plan, he dealt with numerous disruptions and delays due with his team in the throes of a COVID-19 flare-up.

-Cleveland had to cancel practice on Thursday and only had two abbreviated indoor workouts.

-The Browns will be without five regulars at least, including top cornerback Denzel Ward, and three assistant coaches.
-But they will have back Jarvis Landry and three other receivers, whose absence last week as high-risk contacts deprived quarterback Baker Mayfield of playmakers in a shocking loss to the New York Jets.
+The Browns will be without five regulars at least, including top cornerback Denzel Ward.
+But they are expected to have back Jarvis Landry and three other receivers, whose absence last week as high-risk contacts deprived quarterback Baker Mayfield of playmakers in a shocking loss to the New York Jets.

 True to his nature, Stefanski remained stoic amid the COVID chaos.